Camshaft2022/CI_PP1_FS/README.md

 #### First-time User
 1. As a first time user, I want to know where the gym is located
-2. As a first time user, i want to know whats for offer if i was to choose this gym
+2. As a first time user, i want to know whats to offer if i was to choose this gym
 3. As a first time user, I want to know more about the enivorment
-4. As a first time user, I want to know who about the staff
+4. As a first time user, I want to know about the staff

 #### Returning User
-5. As a returning user, I want to see facilite options
+5. As a returning user, I want to see facilities options
 6. As a returnign user, I want to know the opening times
 7. As a returning user, I want to find a phone number to call
 9. As a returning user, I want to leave some comment, suggestion or message to the staff